 that inspire his art.

 Marianne Ihlen met Leonard Cohen on Hydra island in the 1960s.

 so that my uneven existence

 can be like nibbling at the edges of time.

 I’ll put the blue sky in an envelope,

 seeing more than can be understood.

-All poems on this post: © Henry Bladon
+Poetry in this post: © Henry Bladon